LR-DSC01643.jpg

 Gorilla trekking

-Studies of gorillas began in earnest with the seminal doctoral work at the University of Wisconsin of George Schaller whose dissertation and resulting publication, The Mountain Gorilla: Ecology and Behavior (1963), were fundamental to the subsequent and more well-known studies of Dian Fossey, whose research station in Volcanoes National Park is now the center of gorilla trekking in Rwanda.
+Studies of gorillas began in earnest with the seminal doctoral work at the University of Wisconsin of George Schaller whose resulting publication, The Mountain Gorilla: Ecology and Behavior (1963), was fundamental to the subsequent and more well-known studies of Dian Fossey, whose research station in Volcanoes National Park is now the center of gorilla trekking in Rwanda.
 Fossey’s work, highlighted in her book and movie, Gorillas in the Mist, successfully put the critically endangered primates at the forefront of ecological consciousness.
-However, her approach to battling the native poachers who were killing the gorillas for sale to zoos and food was to hire militia to shoot the poachers.
-This was undoubtedly not sustainable.
+During Fossey’s research the numbers of gorillas were dropping precipitously such that the expectation was that they would be extinct by the turn of the century.
+Native poachers were killing all of the adult gorillas in a family to capture young babies for lucrative sales to zoos and for food (bush meat).
+Fossey’s approach to battling the poaching was to hire militia to shoot the poachers.
+This was a war that she could not win.
+In 1979 the Rwandan government had plans to sell vast swaths of the national park for commercial development since the gorillas couldn’t be saved.

-Bill Weber and Amy Vedder, who came to Rwanda in 1977 to work with Fossey, played a critical role in demonstrating how gorilla trekking could be a much more sustainable strategy to the poaching problem.
-Both Bill and Amy also got their doctoral degrees from UW-Madison, so there is a close connection to my home town.
+At this critical juncture Bill Weber and Amy Vedder, who came to Rwanda in 1977 to work with Fossey, played a seminal role in demonstrating how gorilla trekking could be a much more sustainable strategy to the poaching problem.
+They helped, against Fossey’s advice, to set up the Mountain Gorilla Project.
+They showed that gorilla families could be acclimated to short visits by strangers and that these strangers were willing to pay big bucks for the chance to look a silverback and its baby in the eye.
+Current fees in Rwanda are $1500 for a one hour visit.
+Both Bill and Amy also got their bachelor and doctoral degrees from UW-Madison, so there is a close connection to my home town.

 Every morning all of the trekkers and their guides assemble at the Volcanoes National Park Headquarters where the trekkers are assigned to visit specific gorilla families.
 Since the gorillas wander around the jungle from day to day, it is important that trackers first find each of the families so the trekkers can be led to them.
 The terrain is thick jungle and mountainous so hiking to the gorillas can be challenging.
 Presumably, they try to match the trekkers with their hiking ability.
 My guide asked me what kind of hike I preferred.
 Since I had just done a rather strenuous hike to Karisoke the previous day, I didn’t see any advantage to going on a difficult hike.
 As a result, I believe, and because of my advanced age, I was assigned to an easy hike as there were several in my party who had difficulty just hiking on level ground, let alone through the jungle.
 The porters assigned to our group made sure that everyone was secure, though one person did stumble and fall into a nettles plant which required some first aid.
 We were fortunate in that the weather was dry and the ground was not muddy.
 We visited the Kwitonda family .

 My guide Freeman seemed to know everyone of note.
 While waiting for the assignments to be made, he introduced me to Prosper Uwingeli, Chief Park Warden of the park.
 When I mentioned that I had come to Rwanda on the suggestion of Amy Vedder, Prosper told me that he knew Amy and Bill well and was very complimentary about their contribution to setting up gorilla trekking.
-Likewise, my guide for the gorilla trek, Daniel, also knew Amy and Bill and asked me to send them his regards.
+Likewise, my guides for the gorilla trek, Daniel, and for the golden monkey trek, Emmanuel, also knew Amy and Bill and asked me to send them their regards.

 On the left is the director of the gorilla trekking in Rwanda, Prosper Uwingeli, with Mt.
 Sabyinyo in the background.